-Parents are kept informed with SEND information through the school's SEND information report, through the graduated approach (planning provision and review) and access to information regarding the local offer via the Family Information Service and the 'local offer'.
+Parents are kept informed with SEND information through the school's SEND information report, through the graduated approach (planning provision and review) and access to information regarding the local offer via Thrive Online and the 'local offer'.
 The Local Offer helps you to understand what services you can expect from a range of local agencies, including your statutory entitlements, eligibility and referral criteria.